-The city of Davangere (Davangere) is located 260 km away from Bangalore, at the Western Ghats foothills.
-Over the years the city has turned out to be a major centre for economy and business.
+Davangere (Davangere) is located 260 km from Bangalore, at the Western Ghats foothills.
+Over the years, the city has become a major centre for economy and business.
 Davangere was earlier significant for its cotton mills and was a textile centre.

 Also called the Manchester of Karnataka, the city started as a business place right from the days of Haider Ali.
-History states that the Nizam presented the city to a Marathi leader, Apoji Ram, encouraging entry of merchants in the place.
-It is also known for a number of dishes like dosa, butter or benne dosa, benne masala dosa, kara mandakki (puffed rice with spice), atikai bonda and nargis mandakki.
+History states that the Nizam presented the city to a Marathi leader, Apoji Ram, encouraging the entry of merchants into the place.
+It is also known for several dishes like dosa, butter or benne dosa, benne masala dosa, kara mandakki (puffed rice with spice), atikai bonda and nargis mandakki.

 Davanagere – An ideal holiday spot

-A flourishing industrial place in South India, Davangere also serves as a holiday destination.
+A flourishing industrial place in South India, Davangere is also a holiday destination.
 Among its tourist places is the Anamalai Wildlife Sanctuary that has a rich collection of flora and fauna.
-There are Siruvani Waterfalls and Dam that is 37 km on the west part of the place.
+There are Siruvani Waterfalls and Dam, which is 37 km to the west of the place.